matzsoft/adventofcode/2024/README.md

 ### Day 14

-Think about supporting OutputType other than yes and by default no.
+Think about supporting OutputType other than yes and by default no. Also turns out my solution does not work for all data.